zzjjjiang/python-starter/assignments.md

 The solution to this is one line of code.

-# Ex 32.
-Filter People
+# Ex.
+32 Filter People
 Create a program that contains two functions.
 These functions are called by the `main()` function:

 - `createPeopleList()`